abhijithneilabraham/MLcourse/day1.md

 <p>
   <img src="https://github.com/GopikrishnanSasikumar/Intro-to-Machine-Learning-Workshop/blob/master/unsupervised_learning.png" height="200" width="400" alt="Un-Supervised Learning"/>
 </p>
+ </br>The goal for unsupervised learning is to model the underlying structure or distribution in the data in order to learn more about the data.

 - Reinforcement Learning(action,state and rewards)

 <p>
   <img src="https://github.com/GopikrishnanSasikumar/Intro-to-Machine-Learning-Workshop/blob/master/1*HvoLc50Dpq1ESKuejhICHg.png" alt="Reinforcement Learning"/>
 </p>
+</br>Continuos learning process,with self improvement,based on rewards.

 In supervised learning we create “models”, a model is basically a function that takes in simple inputs and produces useful predictions.
 Here we have features and labels in the dataset.